xueyizou/CarND-Vehicle-Detection/writeup.md

 ## How to use

-1. download the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) and extract them to the `data` folder.

-2. run python script in `prepare_data.py` to prepare training data.
+1. run python script in `prepare_data.py` to prepare training data.

-3. run python scripts in `train_classifier.py` to train a SVM classifier.
+1. run python scripts (skip code cell 2 if you don't want to tune HOG parameters) in `train_classifier.py` to train a SVM classifier.

-4. run python scripts in `search_classify_image.py` to detect vehicles in images.
+1. run python scripts in `search_classify_image.py` to detect vehicles in images.

-5. run python scripts in `search_classify_video.py` to detect vehicles in videos.
+1. run python scripts in `search_classify_video.py` to detect vehicles in videos.

 ---
 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points